fwilhe2/kalkulationsbogen/README.md

 # Usage

-The API provides a single function `buildSpreadsheet` and a few types.
+The API provides the function `buildSpreadsheet`, helper functions and a few types.
 It takes an argument of type `spreadsheetInput` which is an array of _rows_, each _row_ is an array of _cells_.
 Cells may take different forms where the most simple one is a plain `string`.
 More complex cells are useful if data should be formatted according to its type.